Neat-Keat/TUnotes/06 - Fall '24/BIOL200/01 - Lecture Notes/Day 29 Lecture Notes (Exam 4 Content).md

 * ...
 * ...

-1 origin of rplication, copy around the circle in both directions, end with 2 tangles circle!
+1 origin of replication, copy around the circle in both directions, end with 2 tangles circle!

 ![[Pasted image 20241108093232.png]]